Made in America (The Sopranos): Retrospective

 Retrospective reviews of "Made in America" have been highly positive; the episode has been included on several lists of the best series finales of all time.
 Alan Sepinwall of The Star-Ledger wrote, in an essay analyzing the finale one year after its original broadcast, that he felt the episode was "brilliant."

 In 2009, Arlo J. Wiley of Blogcritics wrote: "by focusing on that last ambiguous parting shot from creator David Chase, we run the risk of forgetting just how beautifully structured and executed an hour of television 'Made in America' is" and ranked it as the eighth-best series finale ever.

 Also in 2009, Stacey Wilson of Film.com named "Made in America" one of the 10 best series finales of all time and wrote: "Crude, rude and no time for emotional B.S., this finale was a delicious end to a show that reveled in the ugliness of humanity."

 TV Guide included "Made in America" in their "TV's Best Finales Ever" feature, writing: "What's there to say about this finale that hasn't already been said?
 The much-anticipated closer had everyone waiting to see if Tony was finally going to go from whacker to whackee.
 Instead, they got Journey, a greasy plate of onion rings and a black screen.
 But, the fact that we're still talking about it proves—for better or worse—that the episode did its job."

 In 2011, the finale was ranked #2 on the TV Guide Network special TV's Most Unforgettable Finales.

-Awards
+Awards and nominations

 In 2007, "Made in America" won an Emmy Award in the category of Outstanding Writing for a Drama Series at the 59th Primetime Emmy Awards.
 It was the only category the episode was nominated in.
 This is the third and final time series creator/executive producer David Chase won the award for his writing of the series.

 In 2008, Chase was nominated for a Directors Guild of America Award in the category of Drama Series (Night) but lost to fellow Sopranos director Alan Taylor, who won for directing the pilot episode of Mad Men, a series created by former Sopranos writer Matthew Weiner.

 Also in 2008, editor Sidney Wolinsky won an American Cinema Editors Eddie Award in the category of Best Edited One-Hour Series for Non-Commercial Television.